Hospoghosyan/Airbnb_Dashboard_Project/README.md

-## As a BI Analyst and Business Intelligence Analyst, i aim to provide a comprehensive, user-friendly interface that integrates various data sources, delivering actionable insights that align with the company's objectives and drive continuous improvement.First, I cleaned the data using Python and handled missing values.Then through Python I connected to the Postgresql database, created tables there, and then in PowerBi I connected to the PostgreSQL database and created a Dashboard.
+## As a BI Analyst and Business Intelligence Analyst, i aim to provide a comprehensive, user-friendly interface that integrates various data sources, delivering actionable insights that align with the company's objectives and drive continuous improvement.
+## First, I cleaned the data using Python and handled missing values.Then through Python I connected to the Postgresql database, created tables there, and then in PowerBi I connected to the PostgreSQL database and created a Dashboard.

 #### About Dataset